Adrianotiger/simcomtester/README.md

 # SimCom Tester
 This webpage will let you send some simple commands to your SimCom Module.
+- Send AT-Commands to you SimCom module directly over the webpage
+- No downloads or installation
+- Description of every command, with integrated help and AT-manual
+- Check module and firmware

+❕ Actually, only the **SIM7080G** (SIM7070G and SIM7090G) is implemented.
+Other modules can be implemented in future without much work.

 # Setup
 - Connect your module with your PC (USB or Serial).